Daniel-B-Tufvesson/speech-act-classifier/data/README.md

 # Data

+The data sets consist of isolated, Swedish sentences originating from online discussion forums (familjeliv.se and flashback.se).
+I have hand-labeled these with their respective speech acts.

+The data were retrieved from corpora by [Språkbanken](https://spraakbanken.gu.se/resurser/familjeliv) and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+The original corpora were annotated in XML, but I formatted them to CoNLL-U. Furthermore, I have converted the POS-tags to Universal Dependencies POS-tags, as well as retagged the dependency relations to Universal Dependencies.

 ## Data Files
 These are all CoNLL-U corpora.
 They all consist of sentences manually annotated with speech acts.
 The sentences were also automatically annotated with sentiment (positive, negative, neutral), and its probability score.